WongKinYiu/ScaledYOLOv4/README.md

 # Welcome

+Scaled-YOLOv4: Scaling Cross Stage Partial Network is yolov4-csp.
+Actual produces erros on CPU so there is a bit modification.
+This is a small code to build API for newcomers.
+Please refer to [this original link for Scaled Yolov4 AKA yolov4-csp](https://github.com/WongKinYiu/ScaledYOLOv4/tree/yolov4-csp)

+Implementation is in `Pytorch` but you can use the `DarkNet`.
+Please refer to the original documentation.

+# Why Fork?

 If you are here, it means that you must be looking for a way to Deploy Scaled Yolov4 model using CPU.
 Original implementation uses `mishcuda` on the model loading itself so it generates error. `yolov4-csp` is actually `Scaled Yolov4`.

 Steps: